UDT-ITF/website/source/presentation/index.md

 { "behavior": [ "auto-advance", "individuals" ] }
 ```

+> This can be deleted, I'd say.
+Not because annotations might not have durations (videos, audio etc.), but because this seems to be about how that duration relates to the duration of the canvas, which find-and-replace has now turned into TextFrame.
+Since TextFrames don't have durations, we don't need to worry about mismatches like this.
 ##### timeMode

 A mode associated with an Annotation that is to be applied to the rendering of any time-based media, or otherwise could be considered to have a duration, used as a body resource of that Annotation.
 Note that the association of `timeMode` with the Annotation means that different resources in the body cannot have different values.
 This specification defines the values specified in the table below.
 Others may be defined externally as an [extension][prezi30-ldce].